Asana/devrel-examples/javascript/pkce_oauth/README.md

   }
 }
 ```

-4. Hit Deploy.
-5. Go to the URL under the Trigger tab, and click on it!
+Hit Deploy, go to the URL under the Trigger tab, and click on it!

 Lets talk about what our code is doing.
 We require some packages, create our express app, and then handled the '/' path.
 We needed to require firebase-functions (and -admin) to enable Google Functions to correctly handle an express app.

 ### Expand our app server's endpoints